aa-parky/tonika_bus/README.md

 # tonika_bus
-The tonika_bus is a centralised message broker that implements the publish-subscribe pattern, for integrating digital music production and composition
+A centralized event bus for modular music creation.
+Built on publish-subscribe architecture, tonika_bus enables musicians and developers to compose plugin-based music systems where modules communicate through events, not code, making digital music production as immediate and accessible as acoustic instruments.